 After our Friday evening Riverboat Ritual, the following two days of HexFest 2024 will be held at The Bourbon Orleans, New Orleans' most haunted hotel.
 Located in the center of the French Quarter next to the famed St. Louis Cathedral and Jackson Square, this charming hotel is just steps away from incredible Creole and Cajun food, exquisite shopping, and authentic magical history.
 With its grand lobby, opulent historic ballroom, finely appointed rooms, gracious staff, elegant balconies, and gorgeous courtyard and pool, the Bourbon Orleans Hotel offers you the quintessential New Orleans experience.

 The map below highlights in red the rooms associated with HexFest.
 See our event schedule to learn which workshops will be held in each room.
-Our vending area is located in the Orleans Ballroom, which can be reached either by stairs or elevator from the lobby.
+Our Vending Hall is located in the Orleans Ballroom, which can be reached either by stairs or elevator from the lobby.

 Our friend Kala Ambrose, award winning author and radio host, has shared with us this excerpt from her fabulous book, Spirits of New Orleans: Voodoo Curses, Vampire Legends and Cities of the Dead (2012, Clerisy Press).
 This is a great book to learn more about our haunted city!